MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ::: zone pivot="azuredataexplorer"

-In this tutorial, you'll learn how to use the [Kusto Query Language (KQL)](index.md) to retrieve, manipulate, and visualize your data stored in Azure Data Explorer.
-You'll learn about the essential operators and functions needed to effectively work with your data, as well as how to join tables and define variables to make your queries more efficient and reusable.
+This tutorial will introduce you to the [Kusto Query Language (KQL)](index.md) and show you how to write KQL queries to retrieve, manipulate, and visualize your data stored in Azure Data Explorer.

-To follow along, use the buttons above each example query to automatically run them.
+To follow along, use the buttons above each example query to run them automatically.
 The examples in this tutorial use the `StormEvents` table, which is located in the [Sample database](https://help.kusto.windows.net/Samples) of the publicly available and free **help** cluster.

-By the end of this tutorial, you'll have a solid foundation in KQL and be able to start uncovering valuable insights in your data.
+If you want to experiment with your own data, [add your own cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.

+In this tutorial, you'll get a chance to:

+> [!div class="checklist"]
+>
+> * Get started with common operators
+> * Find insights wth aggregation functions
+> * Join data from multiple tables
+> * Define variables with let statements

 ## Prerequisites

-- A Microsoft or Azure account to sign in to the [help cluster](https://dataexplorer.azure.com/clusters/help)
+* A Microsoft or Azure account to sign in to the [help cluster](https://dataexplorer.azure.com/clusters/help)
-- Familiarity with database structures like tables, columns, and rows
+* Familiarity with database structures like tables, columns, and rows

 ## Introduction to KQL queries

-A KQL query is a read-only request to retrieve and process data in Azure Data Explorer.
+A [Kusto Query Language (KQL)](index.md) query is a read-only request to retrieve and process data in Azure Data Explorer.
 These queries consist of one or more query statements and return data in tabular or graphical format.

 ### Tabular expression statements